The Love Journey of Lakshmi

 He was still drinking coffee.

-‘I said ‘hi’ and she stopped and made a conversation and then she passed again.
+“I said ‘hi’ and she stopped and made a conversation and then she continued walking again”.

-I said.
-‘Yes, that’s normal, but with this girl you have no past, you also don’t have a future’.
+I said, “yes, that’s normal, but with this girl you don’t a past, also there isn’t a future”.

 His eyes were facing the ground.